Time Translation Symmetry Breaking in an Isolated Spin-Orbit-Coupled Fluid of Light

 with $c$ the vacuum speed of light and $n_0$ the linear refractive index.
 The nonlinear refractive index $\left[ \Delta n(\vec{\mathcal{E}}) \right]_{ij} = \left(n_{2,d} + n_{2,s}\right) |\vec{\mathcal{E}}|^2 \delta_{ij} - n_{2,s} \mathcal{E}_i^* \mathcal{E}_j$ ($i,j=x,y,z$) is a tensor featuring two independent Kerr indices $n_{2,d}$ and $n_{2,s}$.
 Equation~\eqref{eq:helm_eq} corresponds to the Euler-Lagrange equation for the action functional $\mathcal{S} = \int \dif^3 \vec{r} \, \mathcal{L}$, where~\cite{Martone2021}

 Here summation over repeated indices is implied, $\beta_0 = n_0 \omega_0 / c$ is the propagation constant, and $(S_k)_{ij} = - \mi \varepsilon_{ijk}$ denotes the $k^\text{th}$ spin-$1$ matrix.
 The simultaneous presence of a spin-independent ($g_d = - n_{2,d} \omega_0 / c$) and a spin-dependent ($g_s = - n_{2,s} \omega_0 / c$) nonlinear coupling, both assumed positive, is typical of isotropic systems described by multicomponent fields, where the pairing in channels of different total spin can occur at different strengths.
-Besides nonlinear media~\cite{Landau_Lifshitz_08_book} like optical fibers~\cite{Agrawal_book}, this behavior is observed in microcavity exciton-polaritons~\cite{Stepanov2019} and atomic spinor Bose-Einstein condensates~\cite{StamperKurn2013review}.
-The mechanism of SOC of light, on the other hand, originates from the term $\nabla \left( \nabla \cdot \vec{\mathcal{E}} \right) \sim \nabla\left(\nabla\ln \Delta n\cdot\vec{\mathcal{E}}\right)$ in Eq.~\eqref{eq:helm_eq}, which couples the fluid polarization to its trajectory (via the nonlinear refractive index).
+Besides optical nonlinear media~\cite{Landau_Lifshitz_08_book, Agrawal_book}, this behavior is observed in atomic spinor Bose-Einstein condensates~\cite{StamperKurn2013review} and in microcavity exciton-polaritons~\cite{Shelykh2004,Shelykh2010,Johne2010,Stepanov2019}, where the spin-dependent term is sometimes called self-induced Zeeman splitting.
+Note, however, that unlike polariton condensates~\cite{Shelykh2006,Flayac2010,Hivet2012,Flayac2013,Bleu2016}, the fluid of light described by Eq.~\eqref{eq:helm_eq} is fully three-dimensional.
+In our setup, the mechanism of SOC of light originates from the term $\nabla \left( \nabla \cdot \vec{\mathcal{E}} \right) \sim \nabla \left(\nabla\ln \Delta n\cdot\vec{\mathcal{E}}\right)$ in Eq.~\eqref{eq:helm_eq}, which couples the fluid polarization to its trajectory (via the nonlinear index gradient).
 In the corresponding Lagrangian formalism, Eq.~\eqref{eq:helm_lag}, the SOC effects are encoded in the term $\propto \nabla_i \mathcal{E}_j^* \nabla_j \mathcal{E}_i$.
-While naturally present in Maxwell equations, the latter is discarded within the paraxial approximation usually considered in the context of fluids of light~\cite{Carusotto2013}.
-In the following, we do \emph{not} perform this approximation but work out the full Lagrangian~\eqref{eq:helm_lag}.
+While naturally present in Maxwell equations, the latter is discarded within the usual paraxial approximation~\cite{Carusotto2014}.
+In the following, we do \textit{not} perform this approximation but work out the full Lagrangian [Eq.~\eqref{eq:helm_lag}].